Frederic-P/Image-manipulation-in-Numpy/readme.md

 Downloadable from: [GitHub](https://github.com/Frederic-P/Image-manipulation-in-Numpy)

 ## About
-Collection of numpy functions used in a notebook to show some of the basic image manipulations you can do with Numpy
+Collection of Numpy functions used in a notebook to show some of the basic image manipulations you can do with Numpy

 ## Overview of key files/folders: